samurai-kai/ME570/final_project_plan_570.md

 * What should the system do?

-_The system will complete the course as intended but if another car is detected ahead, a constant following distance will be maintained.
-Car detection will be acheived using YOLO._
+  * The system will complete the course as intended but if another car is detected ahead, a constant following distance will be maintained.
+Car detection will be acheived using YOLO.

 * What criteria define the task as successfully completed?

+  * Maintain following distance of 2 MX car lengths +-1/4 car in
+    * Bagfile simulation in Construct returns topic messages displaying if citeria is met

+  _Would be nice_

+  * Citeria above is met on MX carkit hardware

 ---